A natural semantics for the pullback of fiber bundles of structures: Pointwise forcing and local modeling

 Let $\mathfrak{A}$ be a fiber bundle of $\mathscr{L}$--structures.
-Given an $\mathscr{L}$--formula $\varphi$, we want to define when $\varphi$ is satisfied in $\mathfrak{A}$.
-We understand sections of the fiber bundle $\pi:A \stackrel{F}{\longrightarrow} M$ as a kind of nouns of the $\mathscr{L}$--formulae.
-We are looking for a way to define a semantics on which the $\mathscr{L}$--formulae are satisfied by $\mathfrak{A}$ with a certain stability (i.e., its satisfactibility remains being true along an open set of any point).
-In this section, we adapt the approach of~\cite{Caicedo} to pointwise semantics via sections.
-Since fiber bundles do not have discrete topology in their fibers, the main difference with~\cite{Caicedo} is that we need to impose the locality of the true for atomic formulae.
+In this section we adapt the forcing of \cite{Caicedo} to fiber bundles.
+We recall that in~\cite{Caicedo} sections of the fiber bundle $\pi:A \stackrel{F}{\longrightarrow} M$ are thought as a kind of nouns of the $\mathscr{L}$--formulae as sentences.
+The main difference between forcing on sheaves (as explained in~\cite{Caicedo}) and forcing on fiber bundles is that in our new setting we have to impose the locality of the true for equality of terms, because fiber bundles do not have discrete topology in their fibers.